Abhi13027/Abhi13027/README.md

 My name is Abhishek Jain.
 I hail from a city called Kota in Rajasthan.
 I did my bachelors in Economic Sciences with double majors in Computer Science and Engineering from IIT KANPUR.
 Post that I worked with Oracle India Pvt.
 Ltd as a Member of Technical Staff for 17 months.
 After that journey I joined a startup named Masai School which a coding bootcamp where I taught around 500+ students.

-The technologies and languages that attract me -
+The technologies that attract me -

-- MERN
 - Flutter
 - Golang
-- Python
+- Data Intensive Applications